-When your shower stall gets worn or badly cracked, you will want to replace it.
-Replacing a shower stall is relatively easy chore.
-The hardest part will be getting it through doorways.
+When your shower stall gets worn or badly cracked, you'll want to replace it.
+Fortunately, replacing a shower stall is a relatively easy chore.
+The hardest part is getting it through doorways.
 If you can get it in, then you should have no problem installing it.
-Don't despair if your doorways are not wide enough, though.
-Shower kits do come in pieces, making it easy to build your shower from scratch.
-Putting in a new shower stall is not difficult, but you will need someone to help lift the stall onto the drain.
-After that, you are well on the way to replacing the shower stall.
+Don't despair if your doorways aren't wide enough, though.
+Shower stalls do come in multipanel kits, making it easy for you to build your shower from scratch.
+Although putting in a new shower stall is not difficult, you'll need someone to help you lift the stall onto the drain.

 Use a utility knife to cut through the silicone caulk all around the outside of the unit.
-Make sure you get all the way through or it will get hung up when you are pulling it out and could possibly tear the drywall.
+Make sure you get all the way through, or it will get hung up when you're pulling it out and could possibly tear the drywall.

 Pull the unit from the top and tilt it toward you before pulling it out.
 This will allow you to clear the drain pipe.
-Take the unit out and discard.
+Take the unit out and discard it.

-Lift the unit in place and set it down so the drain opening and drain match up.
-Draw a line at the top and outside edge of the side where the shower head and knob will be.
+Lift the new unit in place and set it down so the drain opening and drain match up.
+Draw a line at the top and outside edge of the side where the showerhead and knobs will be.
 Take the unit back out.
-Measure from those lines to the shower head pipe and the water knob(s) pipe.
+Measure from those lines to the showerhead pipe and the water knob(s) pipe.
 Transfer those measurements to the shower unit and cut the holes for the pipes using a hole saw.

-Place the unit back in the opening, matching up the drain again.
-Use Teflon tape on the threads of the stem pipes and screw them back in.
-Put plumbers putty around the drain assembly and reinstall it.
+Place the unit back in the opening, matching up with the drain again.
+Use plumber's tape on the threads of the stem pipes and screw them back in.
+Put plumber's putty around the drain assembly and reinstall it.
 Be generous with the putty and wipe off the excess when you're finished.
 It's easier to wipe some off than have to redo it because it leaks.
-Screw the screen back onto the drain assembly and install your shower head and knob.
+Screw the screen back onto the drain assembly and install your showerhead and knobs.

-Put a bead of silicone caulk around the outside of the knob trim and shower head trim.
+Put a bead of silicone caulk around the outside of the knob trim and showerhead trim.
 Then use your finger and smooth it down.
-Run a bead of silicone caulk around the entire outside of the unit where it meets the wall and the floor.
+Run a bead of silicone caulk around the entire outside of the shower stall where it meets the wall and the floor.
 Wet your finger and smooth it down all the way around.